dhowe/spectre/web-client/README.md

 ## Installation

-We use node, npm or yarn.
+We use node and yarn

 ### Dependencies and Versions

 Node version: v10.15.3
-npm version: v6.4.1
 yarn version: v1.15.2

 Test versions with:

 ```
-node -v && npm -v && yarn -v
+node -v && yarn -v
 ```

 NOTE: all instructions below assume you are within the /spectre/web-client folder: